Seizures Of Methamphetamine Are Surging In The U.S.

 Don't see the graphic above?
 Click here.

 For decades, meth has been associated with working-class Americans trying to hold down two or more jobs and has been popular in some gay communities, but it hasn't been widely available in every region of the country.
 Now that's changing too.
-Meth seizures are up, sometimes dramatically, in pockets of nearly every state in the U.S., based on data collected in 32 High Intensity Drug Trafficking Areas.
+Seizures of meth are up, sometimes dramatically, in pockets of nearly every state in the U.S., based on data collected in 32 High Intensity Drug Trafficking Areas.

 "It was all about the meth"